fatiha-izmouh/Sabib_siteweb/README.md

-🌊 Intelligent Water Flow Measurement System 🌊

-📜 Overview
+**🌊 Sabib 🌊**

+**📜 Overview**
 Our project aims to tackle the critical issue of water management by providing a smart solution to monitor water consumption efficiently.
 The main features include:

 Advanced Water Flow Measurement Device
 Leak Detection